IntoTheDev/Behaviour-System-for-Unity/README.md

 Files usage:

-BehaviourProcessor - main script that will contain all the States of the object.
+BehaviourProcessor - main script that will contain all states of the object.

 State - state of an entity that contains actions and transitions.

-Action - actions that the entity performs
+Action - action that the entity performs

 Decision - depending on the decisions, the entity will pass to another state.